tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 # Experimental Renderer using the Vulkan API

-This renderer is experimental.
+This renderer and its API is experimental.
 Expect things to change without warning all the time.
-Send pull requests to influence what changes.

 ## Switch between GL and VK rendering mode